hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 ### Corner cases

-Handling of corner cases may be a bit different than in a programming language, like `Java`.
+Handling of corner cases may be a bit different than in a programming language like `Java`.

 Let's have a look at the following examples in order to understand the differences.
-To make the analysis simpler, let's assume that there is only one `Motorbike` object stored in an IMap.
+To make the analysis simpler, let's assume that there is only one `Motorbike` object stored in a Hazelcast Map.

 | Id  | Query                                                 | Data state                          | Extraction Result | Match |
 | --- | ----------------------------------------------------- | ----------------------------------- | ----------------- | ----- |